blak3irwin/nexpose-sql-queries/README.md

 # nexpose-beyond-sla
-Nexpose SQL Export for tracking vulnerabilities beyond SLA.
-A more detailed description of query to follow.
+A random collection of Nexpose SQL Export queries I've built for reporting vulnerability metrics.